rfrovarp/connector-zoom/README.md

 ## Configuration properties

-- See src/test/resources/testConfiguration.properties for an example
+- See src/test/resources/__bcon__development__exclamation_labs__zoom.properties for an example

+- CONNECTOR_BASE_CONFIGURATION_ACTIVE - Set this flag to Y to enable these configuration properties.
+If this flag is set to N, integration tests will be ignored, and the connector configuration will not be able to be used in MidPoint.

-- exclamationlabs.connector.zoom.api.key - Use the API key saved from the 'Getting started' instructions.
+- CONNECTOR_BASE_AUTH_JWT_ISSUER - Use the API key saved from the 'Getting started' instructions.

-- exclamationlabs.connector.zoom.api.secret - Use the API secret saved from the 'Getting started' instructions.
+- CONNECTOR_BASE_AUTH_JWT_SECRET - Use the API secret saved from the 'Getting started' instructions.

-- exclamationlabs.connector.zoom.service.url - The Zoom service URL.
-This is not likely to change often.
+- CONNECTOR_BASE_AUTH_JWT_EXPIRATION_PERIOD - Expiration period in milliseconds of JWT token.